 Have you ever been late for school because your alarm clock decided to stop at 3.15 AM?
 In high school, my alarm clock wasn’t very pleasant sounding, but the sound of my mom shouting at me was worse.
 I knew that my clock had stopped because its battery was dead.
 However, had I paid closer attention, I would have noticed that my clock ran slower as the battery drained off.
 That way I could have changed it in time and avoided rising to my mom’s shrill voice.
-Now that I’m all grown up, I’m more focused on Real Time Clock (RTC) design, instead of school days alarm clocks.
+Now that I’m all grown up, I’m more focused on Real Time Clock (RTC) and electronic circuitdesign, instead of school days alarm clocks.
 RTCs are usually integrated circuits (IC) that keep track of the current time against a set standard.
 RTCs are generally designed to continue running after the main system is powered down and consume minimal power.
 If your system’s RTC fails, the consequences are higher than a harsh scolding from your mom.
 Let’s look at why they are important and what best practices can keep you out of detention.

 Why RTCs are important in embedded systems